Live Facebook Ceremony:

 Enter the Costume Contest!

 A prize will also be awarded to the Best Costume fitting a theme that will be selected by participants from a Facebook poll.
-To enter, see details on this form: Offline Donation Form and Entry Form for Flag/Costume Contests
+To enter, see details on this form: Form for T-shirt Orders, Offline Donations, and Entries for Flag/Costume Contests

 Enter the Flag Contest!

 Create an Autism awareness flag and walk with it to increase awareness.
-To enter, see details on this form: Offline Donation Form and Entry Form for Flag/Costume Contests
+To enter, see details on this form: Form for T-shirt Orders, Offline Donations, and Entries for Flag/Costume Contests

 A prize will be awarded for each of the following categories: